wbamberg/idl-reference/docs/mozIStorageService.md

 Get a connection to a named special database storage.

-@param aStorageKey a string key identifying the type of storage
-requested.
-Valid values include: "memory".

 @see openDatabase for restrictions on how database connections may be
 used.
 For the profile database, you should only access it from the main
 thread since other callers may also have connections.

-@returns a new mozIStorageConnection for the requested
-storage database.

 @throws NS_ERROR_INVALID_ARG if aStorageKey is invalid.